 Radiation Relief Cream

 Rad Remedy is the first and only radiation relief cream created by a dermatologist.
-Our patent pending formula contains plant-based and natural ingredients, many of which have been demonstrated through clinical studies to relieve radiation dermatitis.
+Our patent-pending formula contains plant-based and natural ingredients, many of which have been demonstrated through clinical studies to relieve radiation burns (aka radiation dermatitis).

 $28.00